michaelfromyeg/makefiles/README.md

 # makefiles 🚧

 A guide to Makefiles.
-Designed for CPSC 213 at the University of British Columbia (UBC), but also hopefully more broadly applicable to other students.
+Designed to be useful for students I TA at the University of British Columbia (UBC), but also hopefully more broadly applicable to other developers.
 (I've read a lot of Makefile tutorials, and most of them are a bit confusing.
 So, hopefully this rendition is a bit clearly for undergraduates.)
 The content here is mostly just a more accessible version of [Chapter 2 of the `make` manual](https://www.gnu.org/software/make/manual/make.html#toc-An-Introduction-to-Makefiles), "An Introduction to Makefiles," with some extra tidbits here and there.

 Now, without further ado,